 More information about The Bahamas is available on The Bahamas country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with The Bahamas in 1973 following its independence from the United Kingdom.
 The Bahamas and its political stability are especially important to the United States due to our long, shared maritime border.
 The United States and the Bahamian government have partnered on reducing crime and addressing irregular migration.
-With the closest island only 50 miles from the coast of Florida, The Bahamas is used by transnational criminal organizations as a transit point for drugs, weapons, and irregular migrants bound for the United States.
+With the closest island only 50 miles from the coast of Florida, The Bahamas is used by transnational criminal organizations as a transit point for drugs and by irregular migrants bound for the United States.
 Bahamian and U.S. law enforcement agencies cooperate to address these threats, and the U.S. Coast Guard assists Bahamian authorities in coastal defense through Operation Bahamas, Turks and Caicos (OPBAT).
 U.S. security assistance and resources have been essential to Bahamian efforts to mitigate organized crime through the archipelago.
 The United States and The Bahamas also cooperate actively on law enforcement, civil aviation, environmental, and commercial issues.
 The U.S. Navy operates an underwater research facility on Andros Island.

 U.S. Assistance to The Bahamas

 U.S. foreign assistance to The Bahamas supports the key goals of improving maritime and border security; bolstering law enforcement and counternarcotics efforts; strengthening the criminal justice system; improving interdiction capabilities; enhancing transparency and the ease of doing business; and promoting energy security.
 Regional security programs complement bilateral aid, providing further assistance for law enforcement, citizen safety, climate change, and rule-of-law programs.
-The United States has provided substantial assistance to The Bahamas to support public health and disease mitigation over the course of the COVID-19 pandemic.
-In recent years, the United States has also made significant contributions to disaster preparedness and relief efforts in the wake of major storms, in particular the devastating Category 5 Hurricane Dorian that struck The Bahamas in September of 2019.
+The United States provided substantial assistance to The Bahamas to support public health and disease mitigation over the course of the COVID-19 pandemic.
+In recent years, the United States also made significant contributions to disaster preparedness and relief efforts in the wake of major storms, in particular the devastating Category 5 Hurricane Dorian that struck The Bahamas, in September of 2019.

 Bilateral Economic Relations